opencrvs/infrastructure/examples/dev/README.md

 Fork [opencrvs/infrastructure](https://github.com/opencrvs/infrastructure) into your own GitHub account or organization.

-You will need to provide the following values while installation multiple times:
+You will need to provide the following values and answers to the following questions:

 * GitHub organization or account name: `<your-org-or-account>`
 * GitHub repository name: `<your-repository>`
 * GitHub PAT (personal access token) with access to repository code and workflows: `<GH_TOKEN or dedicated token>`
+* Choose environment type, depending on answer additional questions will be asked.
 * Environment name: `<env name>`
+* Provide ip addresses for worker nodes and backup server
+* For production environment provide list of GutHub users allowed to approve production workflows.
+* Configure Email/SMS notifications for alerting

+> [!NOTE]
+> OpenCRVS environment is provisioned with and deployed as Helm charts.
+Configuration files are created at first run of `yarn environment:init`, all further changes should be manually at `environments/<environment name>/` and `infrastructure/server-setup/inventory/`
 ---

 ## 1. Create a GitHub environment